 If you’d like to start implementing please Contact your MME project manager to learn more.

 Security cameras play various roles in a Practice, from safety to training.
 More modern systems record to a device on the network called a DVR or NVR.
 Even more modern cameras record direct to the Internet (and kill all your bandwidth, but that’s another story).
 Keeping these systems secure and updated is essential.
 Often they are just another Set & Forget device until they stop working, a discovery that’s usually made when they are needed most.
 We would suggest looking after the following on a regular basis:

 - Like the firewalls and wireless access points, network connected cameras and NVRs have firmware inside of them.
 Their manufactures are continually refining the code and issue updates.
 Most require some skill to apply.
 All these devices should be routinely updated with the latest firmware.

 - The passwords for these devices should be a unique Gen3 password.
 It should not be openly shared with staff.
 It should be kept in a safe place like your 1Password app.

 - You should periodically check that the cameras are all working and you can retrieve historical footage going back far enough that you think is reasonable.
 Just open the apps and take a few minutes to browse your cameras and recordings.

 While MME doesn’t pretend to be a security camera specialist, but we know a fair bit about them and can often help.
-We even install one brand of camera and NVR in simple circumstances.
+We have developed an expertise with Ubiquiti brand security cameras and NVRs that are well suited to typical circumstances.
 If you need a little help with your Security Cameras, please Contact Us.